microsoft/ebpf-for-windows/tests/stress/readme.md

 - Extension restart enabled.
 - Delay of 250 ms between successive extension restarts.

+## 1.6. bindmonitor_tailcall_invoke_program_test
+This test first loads a specific native eBPF program.
+It then loads all the 32 tail call programs and updates the program array map.
+It then creates the specified # of threads where each thread attempts a TCP 'bind' to the port.
+The test set up ensures that the `thread_index` passed in each `thread_context` is unique to that thread.

+This causes the invocation of the in-kernel eBPF tail call programs to be executed in sequence.
+The last tail call program returns PERMIT verdict.

+This test can be run with or without the extension restart option.

+Sample command line invocations:

+### 1.6.1. `ebpf_stress_test_km bindmonitor_tailcall_invoke_program_test`
+- Uses default values for all supported options.

+### 1.6.2. `ebpf_stress_test_km -tt=32 -td=15 -vo=true -er=true -erd=250 bindmonitor_tailcall_invoke_program_test`
+- Creates 32 test threads.
+- Runs test for 15 minutes.
+- Verbose test trace output enabled.
+- Extension restart enabled.
+- Delay of 250 ms between successive extension restarts.

 # 2.0. ebpf_stress_test_um.exe (test sources in .\um\)